tapir-test/tapir-website/_docs/reporting/Allure2.md

 The Allure module acts as an adapter between <i>tapir's</i> Notification API and Allure's Reporting API.
 If the optional module is in the classpath at test runtime, the corresponding xml files are generated.
-These xml files are picked up by Allure and transformed to a good-looking report.
+These xml files are picked up by Allure and transformed into a good-looking report.

 ## Dependency